 Member of Parliament for Lac-Saint-Louis

 Francis has made the protection of Canada’s freshwater a personal priority.
-With this goal in mind, he has submitted several water-related bills and motions to the House of Commons.
-Namely, he has introduced bills on drinking water, water efficiency and against bulk-water exports and motions calling for a national water strategy and the creation of a Council of the St. Lawrence to better protect this vital waterway.
+With this goal in mind, he has tabled several water-related bills and motions in the House of Commons.
+Namely, he has presented motions to establish a national water strategy as well as to create a Council of the St. Lawrence to better protect this vital waterway.
+In terms of legislation, he has introduced bills to ban bulk-water exports, prohibit the dumping of toxic mining waste into water bodies, and improve the process of developing Canada’s drinking-water guidelines.
 He also initiated an in-depth study by the House of Commons environment committee into the impact of the oil sands on Canada’s water resources and wrote The Hidden Dimension: Water and the Oil Sands, the Liberal report from the study.

 Since first being elected, Francis has served on the following House of Commons committees: Public Safety and National Security (Vice Chair), Environment and Sustainable Development (Vice Chair), Transport, Canadian Heritage, and Government Operations and Estimates.
 He was also Chair of the House of Commons Special Committee on Electoral Reform.

-Before entering politics, first as senior political advisor to his predecessor Clifford Lincoln, Francis taught business administration at Montreal’s Dawson College.
-Prior to that, he spent several years working in the private sector, including as a corporate financial analyst.
+Before entering elected politics, Francis served as senior political attache to his predecessor, Clifford Lincoln, for over a decade.
+Prior to that, he taught business administration at Montreal’s Dawson College.
+His time as an educator was preceded by several years working in the private sector, including as a corporate financial analyst.

 Francis did his undergraduate work in economics at McGill University and earned a master’s degree in economics from Columbia University, in New York.
 He later obtained an MBA from Concordia University.